How To Become An IPS Officer

 Joining the Indian Police Service as an IPS officer is the dream of many Indian youngsters.
-Here's all about how your teen can become an IPS officer by clearing the Civil Services Exam.
+Here's all your teen needs to know about how to become an IPS officer by clearing the Civil Services Exam.

 By Susan Philip